idaholab/moose/framework/doc/content/source/outputs/formatters/YAMLFormatter.md

 We reproduce here the output of the `InputParameters` YAML dump for the [Functions](syntax/Functions/index.md) block and the [MooseParsedFunction.md].
-We can see metadata about each parameter, such as their C++ type, their default or description.
+We can see metadata about each parameter, such as their C++ type, their default, or their description.

 ```
 - name: /Functions/ADParsedFunction